 It’s essential to seek help from an experienced personal injury attorney to help you maximize the value of your pain and suffering damages and make sure that the insurer uses an appropriate multiplier.

 Depending on the facts of your accident and personal injury case, it may be more appropriate to use the “per diem” method to calculate pain and suffering.

-The per diem (Latin for “per day”) method works by assigning a daily dollar value to your pain and suffering in order to seek a specific dollar amount for every day you have to endure the pain caused by your accident.
-Then, that daily value is multiplied by the number of days you were affected by the injury.
+The per diem (Latin for “per day”) method works by assigning a daily dollar value to your pain and suffering to seek a specific dollar amount for every day you have to endure the pain caused by your accident.
+Next, multiply the daily value by the number of days your injury was painful.